Chatbot conversations

 Weekly is ideal.
 Focus on "no answer" situations first—these are lost opportunities.
 Over time, unresolved conversations decrease significantly.

 Depends on the scope you choose.
 "Entire site" applies everywhere.
-"Only this event" keeps training specific to that event.
+"This event only" keeps training specific to that event.

 Yes.
-Click "Manage Training FAQs" in the top-right of the Chatbot conversations view.
+Click Training Hub at the top of the Chatbot view and go to the FAQs tab.
 You'll see every training FAQ — event-specific and site-wide — with full edit and delete controls.

 Yes.
-Open the Training FAQ manager via "Manage Training FAQs" in the header.
+Open the Training Hub → FAQs tab.
 Find the FAQ in the table (use search or filters), then click Edit to modify it or Delete to remove it permanently from chatbot training.